dorellang/insight/DOCS.md

 ######Marker.clickable([activate])
 Get/activate clickable status for the marker

-When clicked the marker will trigger a `niclabs.insight.map.marker.Marker#marker_pressed` event with the particular data for the marker
+When clicked the marker will trigger a `niclabs.insight.MapView#map_element_selected` event with the particular data for the marker

 **Params**